 Hannah’s battle with pediatric cancer has inspired her to share her personal story, raise awareness, and spread hope to all children fighting cancer.
 Due to her dedication to community service, Hannah was awarded the President's Volunteer Service Award Gold in 2017, 2018 and 2019.
 She has also been inducted into Congressional Record in honor of her instrumental work done as a pediatric cancer activist in Washington D.C.
 In addition, Hannah has a display at the Florida House in Washington D.C. that shares her story and accomplishments.

-Recently, Hannah became a young ambassador with The For A Day Foundation, founded by Miss Florida 2004 and Miss Florida USA 2007 Jenna Edwards.
+Recently, Hannah became a young ambassador with The For A Day Foundation.
 The For A Day Foundation began in 2001 in order to allow kids to simply be kids through emotionally therapeutic events.
 Now, it is found throughout the nation!
 As an ambassador for the foundation, Hannah spreads awareness about the program through speaking engagements, coordinates resources for hospitals, and supports families.

 One of Hannah’s main focuses of finding a cure for pediatric cancer is through raising legislative awareness.
 Hannah has lobbied and spoken on Capitol Hill in Washington D.C. over the past six years.
 One of the most recent impacts she made was helping research and pass the STAR (Survivorship, Treatment, Access, and Research) Act.
 During September, pediatric cancer awareness month, Hannah and her family travel to Curefest USA.
 This is an event where pediatric cancer activists from across the world come together and rally to end pediatric cancer.
 Hannah has presented and hosted Curefest USA four times and looks forward to attending in the coming years.

-In addition to making a federal legislative impact, Hannah and her sister Hailey recently partnered with the American Childhood Cancer Organization to create change at a state level.
-Hannah and Hailey became the first pediatric cancer activists to join the Alabama Cancer Coalition as well as have worked to include pediatric cancer in the State Action Cancer Plan and create pediatric cancer specific legislation.
+In addition to making a federal legislative impact, Hannah recently partnered with the American Childhood Cancer Organization (ACCO) to create change at a state level.
+Seeing Hannah's passion and skills, ACCO hired Hannah as a Regional Advocacy Officer to coordinate lobbying meetings, advocacy trainings, and so much more.
+In addition, Hannah became the first pediatric cancer survivor to join the Alabama Cancer Control Coalition as well as has worked to include pediatric cancer in the State Action Cancer Plan and create pediatric cancer specific legislation.

 At the beginning of 2019, Hannah and her family launched their nationwide 501 (c) (3) non-profit H.U.G.S.
 4 Childhood Cancer.
 The meaning behind H.U.G.S.
 (Helping U Get Stronger) is that you can help families going through their journey with childhood cancer get stronger one hug at a time.
 The three main focal points of the foundation are legislative awareness, community awareness, and family support.